reuk/wayverb/docs/work_log/work_log.md

 * CRITICAL: check mic modelling write-up now that the mesh update equations have been fixed, boundaries added

-* boundary modelling
-    * try to predict the frequency response of each boundary

-    * is there a way of mapping between the raytracer and this boundary model?

 * fast-mode tetrahedral mesh and a slow-mode, more accurate, rectangular mesh